For Colleen’s Weekly Poetry Challenge, you can write your poem in one of the forms defined below. Click on the link to learn about each type:

 The rules are simple.

-I will give you two words.
-Please choose synonyms for the prompt words for your poetry.
+Below is the monthly schedule for the challenge.
 You, the poet, now have more control over the direction of your writing.
-Please follow the rules to whatever poetry form you use, carefully.
+Please follow the rules to whatever poetry form you select.

 As time allows, I will visit your blog, comment, and TWEET your POETRY